Submissions

 • The resolution of the figures/images should be more than 300 dpi.

-• The authors are requested to submit the novelty statement and suggest four potential reviewers in the same area of specialization from various countries with their contact details.
+• We request the authors to submit the novelty statement and recommend four potential reviewers from different countries who specialize in the same field, along with their contact information.

 • Manuscripts must adhere to the STAR journal guidelines